batmikun/learn/algos/main.md

 ```

 ## DataStructure - Arrays

+1 byte -> 8bits

 Is a contigious space in memory.
 Which contain certain amount of bytes.
 When we tell the computer to store for example an array of 3 u32
 ~~~
 a = u32[3]
 ~~~
-The computer separetes an space in memory large enough that three u32 enters.
+The computer separetes an space in memory large enough that three u32(4bytes each) enters.
 And when we do
 ~~~
 a[0]
 ~~~
 We are telling the computer to look in the memory space of a and look in the offset 0
 0 x TheBytesThatOccupiesAu32 tells the computer how much 01 grab from that memory space

 This is the most basic definition of an Array.
-So for example, in typescript we call array to this a = [] and this is not an array
+So for example, in typescript we call array to this a = [] and this is not an array because has other behavious

 # Books